gitKearney/php7-from-scratch/README.md

     php -S ip.of.your.machine:port_number

 ### Nginx
 While, you can use Nginx for testing, it's not the best alternative.
+One of the issue you will find is that Nginx times out.

-Follow the instructions found in the above step
+Follow the instructions found in the section
-__Using PHP with Nginx (production mode)__ on how to setup Nginx
+__Using PHP with Nginx (production mode)__ on how to setup Nginx to serve PHP files from your VM

 #### Nginx Virtualbox Bug
 You'll need to edit `/etc/nginx/nginx.conf` and change the line